 Reprinted with permission from The Catholic Thing.
 All rights reserved.
 For reprint rights, write to: firstname.lastname@example.org.

 Rick Fitzgibbons is the director of the Institute for Marital Healing outside Philadelphia.
-He has coauthored Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope with Dr. Robert D. Enright.
-APA Books also offers a DVD on forgiveness by him and Dr. Enright.
+He is the author of Habits for a Healthy Marriage: A Handbook for Catholic Couples and coauthor of Forgiveness Therapy: An Empirical Guide for Resolving Anger and Restoring Hope with Dr. Robert D. Enright.
 Dr. Fitzgibbons has served as an adjunct professor at the Pontifical John Paul II Institute for Studies on Marriage and Family at Catholic University and has been a consultant to the Congregation for the Clergy at the Vatican.
 He has authored a number of articles on gender dysphoria.
 His websites are maritalhealing.com and childhealing.com.Copyright © 2017 The Catholic Thing

 back to top